-Here's our Basic Balm Recipe to get you started or PureNature’s fantastic “Make Your Own Calendula Balm Kit" contains everything you need to make two jars of healing Calendula Balm.
+Here's our DIY Natural Balm Recipe with a How-To-Video to get you started or PureNature’s fantastic “Make Your Own Calendula Balm Kit" and "Make Your Own Kawakawa Balm Kit" contains everything you need to make two jars of healing balm.
 It’s the perfect way to break into balm-making and will no doubt give you the confidence to make your own recipe in the future.
 Give it a go!

 Copyright, PureNature.
 This information is intended for personal use of PureNature customers and may not be reproduced, shared or used for commercial purposes without written consent.